 For large plants, like this lemon tree, being able to control the absorption and circulation of water and nutrients is essential for growth and reproduction.
 Botanist James Dinsley describes the ways in which plants absorb essential ions and water through their root networks.
-This article supports your study of gas exchange in the leaves of dicotyledonous plants and mass transport in plants.
+This article supports your study of nutrient cycles.

 Search your Online Library Catalogue to find more.

 Back to Biology Resources